50 Interesting Sex Facts You Probably Didn’t Know

 Orgasms: Use it or lose it?

 File this under scary sex facts: It’s rare but it’s possible to lose your sexual sensation if you go for long periods without sex, Allison says.
 “There is a medical condition known as clitoral atrophy, which occurs when the clitoris doesn’t receive enough blood flow, causing it to retract into the body,” she explains.
-Penile atrophy can also occur although it’s less likely to do with lack of sex and more often caused by aging or injury.
-Bonus: A regular orgasm can help you slow down aging.
+Penile atrophy can also occur, although it’s less likely to do with lack of sex and more often caused by aging or injury.

 Fantasies rarely get acted out in real life